Publication of a transparency notification

 |0,00%

-Chain of controlled undertakings through which the holding is effectively held :

-BNP Paribas Asset Management UK Limited, BNP Paribas Asset Management France SAS and Camgestion SA (absorbed by BNP Paribas Asset Management France SAS on 01/06/2017) are controlled by the parent company BNP Paribas Asset Management SA.
-This parent company is in its turn controlled by the parent company BNPP SA, that benefits from the exemption to combine its participations with those of its affiliated investment companies in accordance with article 21 par.
-2 of the Royal Decree of February 14, 2008 on disclosure of major holdings.

-The aforementioned notification and the regulated release can be consulted on the website of Kinepolis Group via this link.
+The chain of controlled companies in which shares are actually held, is included in the aforementioned notification which can be consulted, together with this regulated release, on the website of Kinepolis Group via this link.

 Number of securities with voting rights in Kinepolis Group NV: 27,365,197